tintildev/Learn_CSS/Project_Natours/README.md

 # Project_Natours
-A mockup landing page for a travel agency startup.
-This coding exercise capitalizes on the capabilities of HTML and CSS.
+A project to learn HTML, CSS and Sass.
+This coding exercise is about a landing page for a travel agency startup.
+This project was created during the Udemy course [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass/) .

 # Goals
 - Learn modern HTML and CSS